Wesley Addy: 1949-1953

 New York was the center for early television production, which is why Addy appeared first on the small screen.
-His post-war screen career started with a live broadcast of Twelfth Night, in which he again played Duke Orsino, on Philco Television Playhouse during February 1949.
+His post-war screen career started with a live broadcast of Twelfth Night, in which he again played Duke Orsino, on The Philco Television Playhouse during February 1949.
 He did another live episode of the same program in September 1949, this time as "John Shand" to Margaret Phillips "Maggie Wylie" in What Every Woman Knows.

 During 1950 Addy did episodes of The Chevrolet Tele-Theatre, Believe It or Not!, and two episodes each for Suspense and The Ford Theatre Hour.
 He also made a debut film, The First Legion, though it wouldn't be released until 1951.

 Addy opened as Edgar in King Lear on Christmas Day 1950.
 The Broadway production starred Louis Calhern, and was staged by John Houseman in three acts instead of five.
 Columnist Leonard Lyons mentioned that Addy was "taped and bandaged" from the nightly duels he fought in King Lear, his character being the last man standing at play's end.
 The play closed in early February 1951 after 48 performances.

-For 1951 television again dominated Addy's performing work, as he acted in six episodes of five different dramatic series: Philco Television Playhouse (2 episodes), The Web, Ellery Queen, Out There, and Celanese Theatre.
+For 1951 television again dominated Addy's performing work, as he acted in six episodes of five different dramatic series: The Philco Television Playhouse (2 episodes), The Web, Ellery Queen, Out There, and Celanese Theatre.
 He also appeared on a CBS television talk show and joined Katherine Cornell in reprising their roles in Candida for a Theatre Guild NBC radio broadcast.

 Addy's television work took a slight dip in 1952, comprising appearances on two anthology series and two episodes of a narrative series.
 He also did two CBS Radio dramatic programs.
 He continued doing dramatic radio programs for CBS, one serial and one anthology.
 His performing year finished up with a stage benefit to raise funds for the American Shakespeare Theatre project.